katiana22/GrassmannianEGO/README.md

 ## Clone

-To clone this repository, run the following commands in your terminal.
+To clone and use this repository, run the following commands in your terminal.

 ```
 git clone https://github.com/katiana22/GrassmannianEGO.git